aardgoose/CVTiles/tilecreation.md

 Create a GRASS location using EPSG:3875 and a empty mapset within that location.

-Import the DTM produced in step 2 into this mapset, this used the command r.in.gdal which can be located with the 'File->Import raster data->Import common raster formats'.
+Import the DTM produced in step 2 into this mapset, this used the command r.in.gdal which can be located with the 'File-&gt;Import raster data-&gt;Import common raster formats'.

 ### 4. Tile Creation